 When Good Clay Goes Bad

-Clay is inexpensive, and somewhat difficult to reclaim, so it’s a big temptation to just toss it when good clay goes bad.
+Clay is inexpensive, and somewhat time consuming to reclaim, so it’s a big temptation to just toss it when good clay goes bad.
 However, I’ve found that I can responsibly toss it…into the reclaim bucket.
 The seal of the lid lets in just enough air to slowly dry out the used clay, which can then be re-wedged and reused.

 In addition to my reclaim bucket, I also poured this plaster slab this year, which assists with drying out really, really wet clay.

 The combination of these simple systems have enabled me to reuse more than 100 lbs of clay this year which otherwise would have been sent to a landfill.
 To give you an idea, that’s 200 spoon rests, or 34 kitchen crocks, or 100 beer glasses.
 Good stuff.